Reviews in progress

 The oldest university in central Europe, Charles University was founded on April 7, 1348 by Charles IV, later the Holy Roman Emperor and the King of Bohemia.
 From its foundation it was devoted to studia generalia and it was endowed by the emperor with all the privileges enjoyed by older European universities.
 The university still bears his name and still strives to fulfil the vocation, which its founder so wisely intended for it: to be a place which opens the way to education, wisdom, and knowledge.
 Since its foundation, however, Charles University has also been an international institution, welcoming in its lecture halls students and distinguished academics from all over the world, contributing to creation of European and world science and becoming mother or sister to many other European universities in neighbouring areas.

-At present, Charles University consists of seventeen faculties and educates more than 45,000 students a year.
-The faculties are centres not only for teaching, but also for research and scholarship.
+At present, Charles University consists of seventeen faculties and four university institutes that educate more than 56,000 students including ≈ 20 % of foreigners a year.
+The faculties are centres not only for teaching, but mainly for research and scholarship.

 Faculty of Mathematics and Physics